 When Did We Stop?

-This piece is about being stuck in a moment before hard conversations or waiting from a response from someone else before you can move forward.
+This piece is about being stuck in a moment before hard conversations or waiting for a response from someone else before you can move forward.
 The two people in the piece have a hard time facing each other but are still both aware of each other’s presence, one waiting for the other to turn around.

 24 x 48 inches